 Cooking at home can be healthy, rewarding and cost-effective.
-And, according to research, taste tops nutrition as the main reason why Americans buy one food over another.
 The foods you enjoy are likely the ones you eat the most, so make taste a kitchen priority when preparing nutritious, satisfying meals.

 To maximize food's flavor and nutrition, start with high-quality ingredients.
 They don't need to be the most expensive foods.
 It's also important to handle and store foods properly, because poor storage destroys flavor and quality.